Conflux-Chain/conflux-developer-site/docs/sending-tx/en/tx-faqs.md

 ### How to send a transaction?

-The easiest way to send a transaction is to use a wallet such as Conflux Portal, and click “send” to directly set the amount.
+The easiest way to send a transaction is to use a wallet such as Conflux Fluent, and click “send” to directly set the amount.
 If you are a developer, you can use the Conflux SDK (JS, Java, Go) to construct the transaction yourself, and then send it to the chain via the node RPC.

 ### What are the gas and storage fees when sending a transaction?